 The Management Committee of the Group is responsible for defining, designing and revising the organizational structure.
 It also assigns functions and tasks, guarantees adequate separation of functions and ensures that the areas of the different departments are coordinated in order to meet the Company objectives.

-Furthermore, the Human Resources Division is responsible for supervising the Company organizational design and ensuring its homogeneity between the different geographical areas.
-The Communications Division is responsible for communicating changes related to organization through the corporate intranet.
+Furthermore, the Human Resources Division is responsible for supervising the Company organizational design and ensuring its homogeneity.
+The Communications Division communicates the relevant changes in the organization through the means of internal communication, primarily the corporate intranet and email.